jacksleight/statamic-raster/README.md

 ### Automatic Mode

-To make a view rasteriseable simply implement the main `raster` tag and then generate a URL to your image using the `raster:url` tag.
+To make a view rasterizeable simply implement the main `raster` tag and then generate a URL to your image using the `raster:url` tag.

 ```antlers
 {{# resources/views/blog/hero.antlers.html #}}